Where to Retire: Income, Home, and Taxes

 Georgia

-Social Security income is not taxed; other retirement income is partially taxed as there is a deduction of $65,000 for retirement income earned by those age 65 and older or $35,000 for those ages 62 - 64.
-GA has low sales taxes of %4.9% - 7.3% and low property taxes of under 1% - the state has a homestead exemption for homeowners which may be doubled for seniors age 65 and older.
+Social Security income is not subject to state taxation in Georgia.
+Other retirement income is partially taxed, with a deduction of $65,000 available for individuals aged 65 and older, and a deduction of $35,000 for those aged 62 to 64.
+Georgia has a state sales tax rate ranging from 4% to 7%, and property taxes are generally below 1%.
+Additionally, the state offers a homestead exemption for homeowners, which may be increased for seniors aged 65 and older.

 Hawaii